 Ever wanted to learn how to pick a lock?
 Well, there's no better time than now to start learning the craft of so many locksmiths out there... lock picking.
-Just watch this video tutorial to see how to successfully pick a lock, for beginners.
+Just watch this video tutorial to see how to use tension wrenches when lock picking.

 Check out this instructional con video that demonstrates how to pick a Wafer lock.
 They are commonly used in thefts.
 Regardless of the security level, the picking technique is the same.
 Follow the simple instructions outlined in this tutorial video and learn how to pick a wafer lock.
 Start picking locks like a pro!